george-mammen/george-mammen/README.md

 ## Student + Developer !

-- 👨‍💻 In the pursuit to master Web and App Development!
+- 👨‍💻 In the pursuit to learning Web and App Development!
 - 🏢 Entrepreneurship is indeed the dream.
 - 🆘 Hit me up if I can come of any help.
 - 🗣️ I also do Public Speaking and Content Writing.